mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 The `formLayout()` function creates Vaadin `FormLayout` component and adds it into the root `VerticalLayout`.
 Then it runs the configuration block, acting as a parent layout in that block.
 This is very important since that will correctly allow the `textField()` function to insert the newly created `TextField` class into the `FormLayout` itself, and not into the root `VerticalLayout`.
+This "magic" is actually just a feature of Kotlin.
+Kotlin simply passes current layout as a [receiver](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver) to the `textField()` function.
+But more on that later.

+> **Important**: the notation is that the DSL function for a component starts with a lower-case letter.
+For example, the function which creates `FormLayout` is called `formLayout()`, the same goes for `label()`, `verticalLayout()` and all other built-in Vaadin components.
+To add DSL function for add-ons and custom components, please read below.

-> The `FormLayout` is a powerful responsive layout which can change the number of columns depending on its width.
+> *Info*: The `FormLayout` is a powerful responsive layout which can change the number of columns depending on its width.
 Please find out more at the [vaadin-form-layout](https://vaadin.com/components/vaadin-form-layout) documentation page.

+TODO

 ## Referencing Components